 How long does it take to get a degree in agriculture depends a lot on the student.
-A four-year traditional college is designed to get you a degree in four years.
+A four-year traditional online agricultural science degree is designed to get you a degree in four years.
 If you attend a traditional college and follow the normal schedule that is how long it takes.
 You can get it done faster by going to summer school and taking the largest load of classes allowed.

-How long does it take to get a degree in agriculture is changed drastically when you do it online.
-With an online course, you work when you want and as hard as you want.
+How long does it take to get a degree in agriculture, online agronomy degree, or life sciences degree is changed drastically when you do it online.
+With an agriculture degree online, you work when you want and as hard as you want.
 If you can do a semester of work in one month, that would be remarkable, but you would get full credit for doing it.

-Getting any degree online will be much faster and it depends on how hard you want to work to get it done.
-An online degree program could be done as fast, or faster than an accelerated program at a traditional college.
-You can also get a master’s or a doctorate through online programs.
+Getting agricultural degrees online will be much faster and it depends on how hard you want to work to get it done.
+An ag degree online program could be done as fast, or faster than an accelerated program at a traditional college.
+Students interested in becoming agricultural engineers can also get an online master or a doctorate through online programs.

 What If I Don’t Need a Bachelor’s?

 A bachelor’s degree is the standard degree, but it does not fit everyone.
+Agricultural education takes many forms.
 Online agriculture certificates might be what you need if you don’t need the full degree or can’t take the needed time.
-Agriculture certificates online may be good for people who need to learn just the basics.
+Agriculture certificates online may be good for people in the agricultural industry who need to learn just the basics.
 If you wanted to go to work on a farm but had little experience or knowledge, a certificate in agriculture online could be the education you need.

 Agriculture certificate programs online can qualify you for jobs in sales, farming, natural resources communications, horticulturists, and many other things.
 It could qualify you to be a vet-tech and could be good preparation for veterinarian school.

 More respected traditional universities are offering online agriculture certificate programs, which gives them more credibility.
+Certificate programs can also save you financial aid costs.
 Online agriculture certifications may be done with different areas of focus as well.